 The further into your site a visitor goes, the better it looks from Google’s perspective.
 So make your CTA a clickable link that takes your visitor to a form to fill out or a shopping cart page.

 This also provides better opportunities for new and regularly updated content and keywords which can also provide anchor links within the site.

-Social networks prefer use of their own sharing buttons over a third-party solutions and the share count will be more accurate on a propriety button rather than a third-party button.
+Social networks prefer the use of their own sharing buttons over a third-party solution.
+Regarding this potential SEO minefield, the share count will be more accurate on a propriety button rather than a third-party button.
 Perhaps the biggest benefit of using the proprietary Twitter button is the ability to set account attribution to each tweet.
 For example, when a post is buffered it can be set to include a “via @username” in the body of the tweet.
 Many third-party tools attribute tweets to their own service rather than the originator of the content.
 This provides opportunities to back link to website.